Sharp Corporation: Europe

 In 2007 Sharp opened a LCD manufacturing plant in Poland.
 The plant initially manufactured LCD modules using LCD panels imported from Sharp Japan.

-In September 2014, Sharp announced that Slovakian electronics company UMC (Universal Media Corporation /Slovakia/ s.r.o.) was acquiring an exclusive brand licence from Sharp and its European television and audio business UMC will also acquire Sharp's Polish factory.
+In September 2014, Sharp announced that Slovak electronics company UMC (Universal Media Corporation /Slovakia/ s.r.o.) was acquiring an exclusive brand licence from Sharp and its European television and audio business UMC will also acquire Sharp's Polish factory.
 As part of the deal, Sharp will support the design and development of televisions sold by UMC under the Sharp brand.

 The same month, Sharp also announced a tie-up with Vestel in Europe for white goods.
 Vestel will sell Sharp-branded white goods (except air conditioners), such as refrigerators and microwave ovens manufactured by Sharp in Thailand and China.
 Sharp will also license its brand name to Vestel for volume home appliances such as refrigerators, washing machines and ovens.
 Sharp's remaining European business will then focus on the business-to-business sector including multi-function printers and energy services.

 In 2017 Sharp acquired a majority (56.7%) shareholding in Skytec UMC, which included the UMC Poland factory.